15+ Budget-Conscious Self-Care Options

 When tried and true frugal self-care options don’t seem to be helping, you may want to do something more.

 - Creating a line item (sinking fund) on your budget specifically for self-care.
-Then, set aside some of each paycheck to fund those dreams.
+Then, set aside some money from each paycheck to fund those dreams.

 - Scouring the internet for special deals on sites like Groupon.
 A lower price may put your indulgence of choice more in reach.